-Students who begin complete their undergraduate coursework at the College may pursue a Pharm.D. with an integrated B.S.
+Students who begin their undergraduate coursework at the College may pursue a Pharm.D. with an integrated B.S.
 In the integrated program, the final year of undergraduate coursework overlaps with the first professional year.
 Students complete their bachelor’s degree and participate in Commencement at the end of the first professional year.

 The College provides a challenging learning environment where students can explore career options, develop practical expertise, and become leaders in the profession and their communities.
-Small class sizes allows students to have direct access to faculty and staff, and promotes strong, mentoring relationships.
+Small class sizes allow students to have direct access to faculty and staff, and promotes strong, mentoring relationships.

 In the integrated program, students complete undergraduate requirements and progress into the professional program.
 As long as requirements are met, most students enter the Pharm.D. program without additional testing.
 Students who choose an integrated Bachelor of Science in Health Humanities complete 122 semester hours of undergraduate coursework.
 Students who choose an integrated Bachelor of Science in Health Sciences complete 123 semester hours of undergraduate coursework.

 In the College’s Pharm.D. program, students complete 130 hours of required coursework.
 Students are required to complete 12 semester hours of elective or selective coursework.
 Elective Focus Areas such as clinical services, community care, public health, research and more allow students to explore pharmacy-related topics in depth.